arpinarpi/Tasks/README.md

 <img width="390" alt="24" src="https://github.com/arpinarpi/Tasks/assets/167418790/8c48ae0a-fca3-4bd2-8a53-858ea95a1597">

 During the development phase, a bug was uncovered in blender's function for calculating smoothing groups when exporting to formats that utilize them.
 To address this issue, a smoothing group editor has been incorporated.
-It becomes accessible in Edit Mode when the selection mode is set to Faces.
+It becomes accessible in Edit Mode when the selection mode is set to **Faces**.

 Upon import, objects retain their smoothing groups from the source file.
-However, newly created groups lack smoothing, so you must first generate them using the Init button.
+However, newly created groups lack smoothing, so you must first generate them using the **Init** button.
 When smoothing groups are present, the interface operates similarly to 3D Max, but without real-time display.
-A partial preview is offered under "Convert to Sharp Edges," but it only displays hard points from smoothing groups, not problematic points.
+A partial preview is offered under **"Convert to Sharp Edges,"** but it only displays hard points from smoothing groups, not problematic points.

 Starting from version 2.1.0, the "Live Update" function has been introduced.
 When activated, hard points are recalculated automatically when editing smoothing groups.
 However, this may significantly slow down on heavy geometry, so the option is disabled by default.

 In the same version, the feature to select polygons by smoothing group was introduced.
-Simply click on the button corresponding to the desired group in the "Select by SG" sub-panel.
+Simply click on the button corresponding to the desired group in the **"Select by SG"** sub-panel.

 > [!Note]
 > Selection by smoothing group supplements existing selections rather than replacing them.
 Therefore, if you only intend to select smoothing group 3, for instance, remember to unselect any other groups first.